moyicat/moyicat.github.io/_posts/2016-11-01-graphq-visualizations.md

 ### My Role

-Late 2014, the company began to focus on the visualizations, and I started to think about the _system_ that generates them.
-With the support of the team, I took charge of the design aspect and introduced the card metaphor, a grid system, and a modular component framework over last two years.
+Late 2014, the company began to focus on visualizations and I started to think about the _system_ that generates them.
+With the support of the team, I took charge of the design aspect and introduced the card metaphor, a grid system, and a modular component framework over the last two years.
 I also designed and polished the color palettes, the chart configurations, and other elements of these visualizations.

 ### Card Metaphor